Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Introduction

-This paper makes the following key contributions: \begin{itemize} \item We propose a novel approach to overlap collective communication with computation at a slice granularity using GPU-initiated communication.
-We propose fused computation-communication kernels that combine collective communication with computation within the same kernel, thus reducing peak bandwidth and CPU resource requirements.
-Further, we propose zero-copy fused kernels where the results are directly written to the peer GPU memory thereby eliminating intermediate buffering and copy operations. \item We further propose a remote communication-aware WG scheduling optimization where the WGs computing remote embedding slices are scheduled first thereby maximizing the opportunity to overlap remote communication. \item We implement the fused \emph{embedding + All-to-All} operator as a persistent kernel in HIP~\cite{HIP}, along with remote communication-aware WG scheduling, and evaluate its benefits using both GPU hardware and simulations.
-Our evaluations show our approach achieves 31\% lower latency than the baseline's embedding operations and All-to-All collectives. \item We evaluate the design trade-offs for using GPU-initiated communication and highlight the factors critical to achieve effective overlap with low overhead. \end{itemize}
+This paper makes the following key contributions: \begin{itemize} \item We propose a novel approach to fuse computation and collective communication within the same kernel, thus overlapping collective communication, and reducing peak bandwidth.
+Further, we propose zero-copy fused kernels where the results are directly written to the peer GPU memory thereby eliminating intermediate buffering and copy operations.

+\item We develop three first of their kind fused communication-computation prototype kernels to address the collective overhead in DLRM, Transformers, and MoE architectures.
+Specifically, we develop \emph{embedding pooling + All-to-All}, \emph{GEMV + AllReduce}, and \emph{GEMM + All-to-All} fused operators.
+Our evaluations show that our fused operators achieve 31\%, 13\% and 12\% lower latency respectively.

+\item We implement two different approaches to integrate fused operators within ML frameworks.
+1) We expose fused communication-computation kernel as a new operator within PyTorch to be transparently used by developers.
+2) We extend Triton framework to include communication primitives allowing users to develop custom fused kernels catering to their needs.
+In this work, we use our Triton extensions to develop \emph{GEMM + All-to-All} kernel.

+\item We evaluate the trade-offs for using GPU-initiated communication and highlight the factors critical (e.g., occupancy) to achieve effective overlap with low overhead. \end{itemize}